YellowJacketLinux/LFS/04-Non-Standard-Macros.md

 was built for, and also uses it for conditional features depending upon which package repository it is being built for.

-See the file [00-REPO-MACRO.md](00-REPO-MACRO.md) for more information.
+See the [Repository-Macro](03-Repository-Macro.md) for more information.

 It is most commonly used at the beginning of a RPM `Release:` tag definition and when used in RPM `Release:` tag, it *must* be used at